pc2/mollyguardctl-py3.6/README.md

 * `units` A space-seperated list of systemd units to mask.
 Defaults to the default units (see below).
 * `hostname` Specifies whether to prompt for the host name.
 Defaults to: `true`.
 * `systemctl` The systemctl binary to use.
 Defaults to `/usr/bin/systemctl`.
-* `cryptsetup` The cryptsetup binary to use.
-Defaults to `/usr/bin/cryptsetup`.

-### Section `LUKS`
-The section `LUKS` is used to configure auto-decryption for the respective LUKS volume after reboot.

-* `device` The LUKS device to auto-decrypt after reboot.
-* `keyfile` The LUKS key file to populate with random bytes.
-* `keysize` The size of the LUKS key file.
-Defaults to 2048.

-You will need the kernel parameters `cryptdevice=` and `keyfile=` to be set accordingly for this to work.

 ### Units masked by default
 If not configured otherwise the following units will be masked by mollyguardctl: